Skip to main content

 What this measures

-How your DNA shapes nsaids metabolism.
+How your DNA shapes NSAIDS metabolism.

 CYP2C9 handles most of the clearance of NSAIDs (ibuprofen, naproxen, celecoxib, diclofenac).
 CYP2C8 contributes to certain NSAIDs.
 Both enzymes show meaningful variant-driven activity differences, which shapes how long the drugs stay active and how much GI, kidney, and cardiovascular stress they place per dose.